 The SUNY Online Application

-is accepted by 57 of the 64 SUNY campuses and allows you to apply to any of the 57 SUNY colleges with one application.
+is accepted by most SUNY campuses and allows you to apply to any of them with one application.

 SUNY’s Educational Opportunity Program (EOP) provides access, academic support and financial aid to students who show promise for succeeding in college but who may not have otherwise been offered admission.

 Students who mistakenly apply for EOP admission and do not meet the criteria should notify the Admissions Office as soon as possible so that their application can be processed accordingly.

 First-year and transfer applicants must submit a high school transcript, and transfer applicants are required to submit transcripts from all colleges attended.
 High school transcripts may be submitted electronically or via mail.